MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

     b.
 Give the log collector a **name**.

     c.
 Enter the **Host IP address** of the machine you will use to deploy the Docker.

+     > [!NOTE]
+     > The host IP address can be replaced with the machine name, if there is a DNS server (or equivalent) that will resolve the host name.

     d.
 Select all **Data sources** that you want to connect to the collector, and click **Update** to save the configuration see the next deployment steps.